DYKWIAM/HybridDatabaseDesignforChatApplication_PostgreSQL-MongoDB/README.md

 # Hybrid Database Design for ChatApplication with PostgreSQL-MongoDB #
 ### This project demonstrates my grasp of key concepts and practical skills in subject Databas-teknik. ###
+### The goal is to demonstrate proper relational modeling principles combined with practical postgres usage. ###
 ChatGPT has been helpful for generating seed-data and assisting me with this README file which is lets face it much better especially with icons and layout.